 Having clinical pharmacists in GP practices means GPs can focus their skills where they are most needed, for example on diagnosing and treating patients with complex conditions.
 This helps GPs manage the demands on their time.

 How to apply

-Provider organisations can submit applications on an ongoing basis through the clinical pharmacist application portal, though the deadline for the next wave of applications is 29th September 2017.
+Provider organisations can submit applications on an ongoing basis through the clinical pharmacist application portal.

 Guidance and example application